Paranoid (album): Artwork

 The cover, with the original War Pigs title in mind, was designed and shot by Keith McMillan (credited as Keef) in Black Park, Buckinghamshire.
 His assistant, Roger Brown, was the model.
 It was a choice by Vertigo Records with the potential visual and commercial impact in mind, and was designed by Tony Iommi.
 The original UK vinyl release was in a gatefold sleeve featuring a black-and-white photo of the band, posed outdoors on a grassy hill.
 Also shot by Keith McMillan, it was the band's first appearance on album artwork.

 Brown's image is superimposed three times to create the effect of continuity or movement and is stained with a pink paint.
 Brown is shown wearing a white helmet, a pink and yellow outfit and a red shield, wielding a sword in an attacking stance, amidst a dark forest.
 The objective of the cover was to create an image dark, surreal, and slightly evil aesthetic.

-Although the image doesn't directly relate to the song "Paranoid," it does connect with the overall tone of the album, which explores themes such as war, madness, and the supernatural.

-Release, reception and legacy
+Release and reception

 The album was issued in the United Kingdom in September 1970, where its sales were enhanced by the success of the "Paranoid" single.
 "That single attracted screaming kids", Iommi recalled in the liner notes to Reunion in 1998.
 "We saw people dancing when we played it and we decided that we shouldn't do singles for a long while after that to stay true to the fans who'd liked us before we'd become popular."
 Paranoids US release was delayed until January 1971, as the Black Sabbath album was still on the charts at the time of its UK release.
 Paranoid reached No. 12 in the US in March 1971 with virtually no radio airplay.
 From contemporary reviews, an uncredited writer in Disc praised the album, declaring the group's music as "tight, loud, simple and exciting" with material based on "simple, catchy riffs [...] with lyrics that don't put them in the Dylan class".

+Paranoids chart success allowed the band to tour the US for the first time in October 1970, which spawned the release of the album's second single "Iron Man".
+Although it failed to reach the top 40, "Iron Man" remains one of Black Sabbath's most popular songs, as well as the band's highest charting US single.
+As of 2014, Paranoid is Black Sabbath's best-selling album, having sold 1.6 million copies in the US since the beginning of the SoundScan era.